Helping you plan the perfect family vacation to the UAE capital, Abu Dhabi

 Getting to Abu Dhabi

 For domestic visitors, Abu Dhabi city is approximately 160km away from sister city Dubai, a bit over an hour from Jumeirah area or an hour and a half from Dubai International Airport (DXB).
 It’s less than an hour from Al Maktoum International Airport (DWC).

-Abu Dhabi is also accessible by road from Saudi Arabia and Oman (more coming very soon on how to do an Oman road trip with kids!)
+Abu Dhabi is also accessible by road from Saudi Arabia and Oman (see here how to road trip between Abu Dhabi and Muscat – with kids!)

 What to do in Abu Dhabi